Politico-media complex: The Middle East and North Africa

 Middle Eastern print media is mainly paid for by private funders, either a specific family or specific government party.
 Some Middle Eastern newspapers and magazines have been accused of having obvious political ties.
-Many countries in the Middle East and Africa have harsh government restrictions as to what can be published when for various reasons depending on political and economic circumstances.
+Many countries in the Middle East and Africa have harsh government restrictions concerning what can be published.
+Restricting rationales may include politics or economics.
 Iran, ranked 174 out of 179 in 2013, is described as highly censored, as the Iranian government maintains strict control over much of the print and broadcast media and news websites.
 Reporters Without Borders has said that journalists in Israel "enjoy real freedom of expression despite the existence of military censorship."
 However, Professor Yoram Peri of the University of Maryland has said that Israel experienced a media control crackdown as the government censors coverage of military action coverage, displaying how governments often limit press freedom during times of war.
 According to Reporters Without Borders in 2009, Eritrea in Northern Africa is the worst ranked country for journalistic freedom.
 Eritrea is currently a one-party "transitional government" which has yet to enact its ratified constitution.
 Other African countries at the bottom of the 2009 Press Freedom Index include Syria (165) and Somalia (164).
 Both countries exhibit little journalistic freedom and are infamous for their unstable transitional governments and near constant warfare.